-Interestingly, proposed changes to the tax regimes governing cross-border transactions of some developed countries may change this conclusion that developed countries' tax regimes have little impact on the effectiveness of tax incentives.
-Mostly motivated by the success of multi-national corporations in shifting income to low-tax jurisdictions while still maintaining substantial operations and sales in high-tax jurisdiction, some countries are considering imposing some type of minimum tax on foreign source income.
-While the types of minimum taxes being considered varies greatly both within and across countries, the basic notion is that the most desirable tax rate (for political and economic reasons) on active foreign source income is somewhere between zero and the full corporate tax rate imposed on domestic source income.
-For example, the corporate tax rate imposed on domestic profits is 30% then income from foreign sources could be taxed at 15%.
-Under tax systems that allowed foreign tax credits, some or all of the foreign taxes paid could be used to offset the minimum tax imposed by the residence country.
+Interestingly, proposed changes to the tax regimes governing cross-border transactions of some developed countries may change the conclusion that developed countries' tax regimes have little impact on the effectiveness of tax incentives.
+Mostly motivated by the success of multinational corporations in shifting income to low-tax jurisdictions while still maintaining substantial operations and sales in high-tax jurisdictions, some countries are considering imposing some type of minimum tax on foreign source income.
+While the types of minimum taxes being considered vary greatly both within and across countries, the basic notion is that the most desirable tax rate (for political and economic reasons) on active foreign source income is somewhere between zero and the full corporate tax rate imposed on domestic source income.
+For example, if the corporate tax rate imposed on domestic profits is 30 per cent, then income from foreign sources could be taxed at 15 per cent.
+Under tax systems that allow foreign tax credits, some or all of the foreign taxes paid could be used to offset the minimum tax imposed by the residence country.
 Depending on the form of minimum tax adopted, it may be that the desirability of tax incentives to foreign investors will be reduced.

-V. How does the BEPS Project change the tax environment for tax incentives in developing countries?
+4. How does the OECD project on BEPS change the tax environment for tax incentives in developing countries?

-A. Overview
+4.1 Overview

-The BEPS project has the potential to significantly change the tax regimes for crossborder transactions for both developed and developing countries.
-The BEPS project is ambitious in both its scope and time tables.
-The magnitude of the changes will depend largely on what form the BEPS projects take in addressing the key action items identified in the OECD's Action Plan on Base Erosion and Profit Shifting28 and the willingness of countries to implement any proposed changes.
-From a high-level perspective, the OECD has three major options in proposing measures to limit base erosion and profit shifting:29
+The OECD project to deal with base erosion and profit shifting (BEPS) has the potential to significantly change the tax regimes for cross-border transactions in both developed and developing countries.
+It is ambitious in both its scope and time tables.
+The magnitude of the changes will depend largely on what form the project takes in addressing the key action items identified in the OECD Action Plan on Base Erosion and Profit Shifting (OECD Action Plan on BEPS)44 and the willingness of countries to implement any proposed changes.
+From a high-level perspective, the OECD has three major options in proposing measures to limit base erosion and profit shifting: